LaurenceA/SEMT20003/README.md

 * There will be videos of me going through the material in the pdf notes.
 Where appropriate there _may_ also be videos of me going through the iPython notebooks.
 These videos won't add anything to the underlying notes/notebooks.
 So if you read + understand the notes / notebooks, the videos are optional.

 ## Feedback:
-* The main route for feedback is the labs/problem classes on Fridays 11-1 in MVB 1.11.  *These labs/problem classes are the primary route for feedback on all aspects of the course, including lectures, notes, questions, iPython notebooks, past exams and the group coursework!!!!*
+* TA-led labs/problem classes on Fridays 11-1 in MVB 1.11.
+  - *These labs/problem classes are the primary route for feedback on all aspects of the course, including lectures, notes, questions, iPython notebooks, past exams and the group coursework!!!!*
+  - There is no extra content for these classes.
+You're expected to bring questions from the material from that week, and ask the TAs.
+The TAs will be wandering around the room.

 ## Why PyTorch
 All the notebooks are going to be in [PyTorch](https://pytorch.org).
 These days, you _need_ to know PyTorch if you're doing AI: